phhsmith/Rstat_projet/Markdown.md

 ```

 <img src="figure/scatt_matrix-1.png" title="plot of chunk scatt_matrix" alt="plot of chunk scatt_matrix" style="display: block; margin: auto;" />
+There seems to be a strong, positive correlation between all variables.
 <h1> Question 6 </h1>
 ### Relationship between body length and weight, with a loess smoother